Swiss made: Other products

 The most popular items by far to have the "Swiss made" labels are Swiss watches.
 Almost all Swiss watchmakers, with the notable exception of old Breitling timepieces, label their watches prominently on the dial.
-By convention, the words are fully capitalized, positioned on the bottom of the face, split by the half-hour indicator if available, curved along the bottom edge as necessary.
+By convention, the words are fully capitalised, positioned on the bottom of the face, split by the half-hour indicator if available, curved along the bottom edge as necessary.
 Watches made in other countries typically indicate their country of origin on the back of the watch, except for very few well-known high-end manufacturers.

 Besides watchmakers, Swiss software companies are marking their software with the "Swiss made" software label to declare the origin of their products.

 In principle, the name "Switzerland", as well as designations such as "Swiss", "Swiss quality", "Made in Switzerland", "Swiss made" or others containing the Swiss name, can only be used for products manufactured in Switzerland.
 This also applies to the translation of any of these terms into any other language.

 The conditions for using "Switzerland" or "Swiss" for products are defined very generally in the Trademark Law as follows: The origin of goods shall be determined by the place of manufacture or by the origin of the basic materials and components used.
 The Federal Council can specify such conditions if it is justified by general economic interests or by the interests of individual sectors.